barryclark/jekyll-now/_posts/2017-11-10-Theming-is-Hard.md

 Positive:

-    * Very configurable.
+- Very configurable.
-    * Lightweight and fast.
+- Lightweight and fast.
-    * Very stable.
+- Very stable.

 Negative:

-    * Keyboard shortcuts required hacky solutions.
+- Keyboard shortcuts required hacky solutions.
-    * Boring.
+- Boring.

 I tried Ubuntu 17.10 and its defualt gnome:

 Positive:

-    * Lots and lots of GTK themes to pick from (Arc, Numix, Adapta, etc).
+-Lots and lots of GTK themes to pick from (Arc, Numix, Adapta, etc).
-    * Good keyboard shortcuts.
+- Good keyboard shortcuts.
-    * Manages workspaces well.
+- Manages workspaces well.
-    * EXTENSIONS.
+- EXTENSIONS.

 Negative:

-    * Ubuntu's version of dash to panel is *abominable*.
+- Ubuntu's version of dash to panel is *abominable*.
-    * The open/close animation for the app menu looks like it runs at 15fps.
+- The open/close animation for the app menu looks like it runs at 15fps.
-    * I don't like how I can't set the transparency of the panel through either ubuntu-panel or dash-to-panel.
+- I don't like how I can't set the transparency of the panel through either ubuntu-panel or dash-to-panel.
-    * On the whole not particularly configurable (DPI is a significant problem area).
+- On the whole not particularly configurable (DPI is a significant problem area).

 Having tried the most common DEs, I'm moving on to experimenting with WMs.
 And Arch, because why not.